The Archive

 The Terence Donovan Archive was established in 1997.
 Over I million images strong, in black and white and colour, it documents Terence Donovan’s long career in photography, beginning in 1959 and ending in 1996.
 It comprises both negatives and prints of fashion and portrait photography for all major UK and international magazines including Vogue, Tatler, Harper’s Bazaar, and GQ and as well as commissions for the influential magazines of their time Queen, Town and Nova.
 Donovan is also held in high regard for his portraits, advertising photography and for his nude studies, as well as his fashion pictures from the 1960s.

-the archive holds a large number of Terence Donovan’s magazines, diaries and daybooks, which contain meticulous records of jobs undertaken and technical notes and provide a unique insight into his working practices.
+In addition to his negatives and transparencies, the archive holds a large number of Terence Donovan’s magazines, diaries and daybooks, which contain meticulous records of jobs undertaken and technical notes and provide a unique insight into his working practices.

 The Archive works to conserve and preserve Terence Donovan’s huge body of work and to share his images with fans and new audiences.
 The archive undertakes exhibitions (both public and commercial), book and film projects and regularly assists researchers, historians and curators.